mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 In `DetailsPage.xaml` we have a large square image with a `Border` around it to crop it to appear as a circle.
 To do this, we specify the size of the image and the radius of the circle.
 As the size of the image (height and width as it's a square) is the same as the circle's diameter, we can divide the image size by 2 to get the radius.

-Hopefully, that sounds simple enough, but XAML has no built-in mathematics functions, so we must write our own.
-Don't fear, it's surprisingly simple.
+Hopefully, that sounds simple enough.
+However, XAML has no built-in mathematics functions, so we must write our own.
+Don't fear—it's surprisingly simple.

-We'll first change the `StrokeShape` of the Border to use the Tag syntax rather than the attribute version with its implicit conversion from a string.
+We'll first change the `StrokeShape` of the Border to use the Tag syntax rather than the attribute version, which implicitly converts a string to a tag.

 ```diff
   <Border